 - stages of the family and career life cycle.

-- What is the relationship between family circumstances and work productivity?
+- What is the relationship between the family’s circumstances and work productivity?

-- Why is it important to an individual, to the family, and to the employer to balance work and family roles?
+- Why is it important to a person, to the family, and to the employer to balance work and family roles?

-- What factors should one consider when developing management strategies related to family and to the professional environment?
+- What factors should one consider when developing management strategies related to family and the workplace?